nexios-labs/sift-validator/docs/openapi.md

 ## Conclusion

-Sift's integration with OpenAPI makes it easy to generate accurate API documentation that stays in sync with your validation logic.
-By using Sift validators as the source of truth for both validation and documentation, you ensure consistency between your API behavior and its documentation.
+Voltar 's integration with OpenAPI makes it easy to generate accurate API documentation that stays in sync with your validation logic.
+By using Voltar  validators as the source of truth for both validation and documentation, you ensure consistency between your API behavior and its documentation.

-Key benefits of using Sift with OpenAPI include:
+Key benefits of using Voltar  with OpenAPI include:

 1. **Single Source of Truth**: Your validation logic and API documentation come from the same source
-2. **Type Safety**: Sift's strong typing ensures your documentation accurately reflects data types
+2. **Type Safety**: Voltar 's strong typing ensures your documentation accurately reflects data types
 3. **Automatic Updates**: Documentation automatically stays in sync when you change your validators
 4. **Consistency**: Unified approach to validation across your entire API